MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -AllowUnknownMachine

-Indicates that Configuration Manager is allowed to provision unknown computers.
+Add this parameter to allow Configuration Manager to provision unknown computers.
+An unknown computer is a computer that the site hasn't discovered yet.

 ```yaml
 Type: SwitchParameter